radareorg/radare.org/gsoc/2019/ideas.md

 ## Real time collaboration platform
 Radare2 has been a successfull reverse engineering framework and a toolset for years.
-But apart from the decompilation the biggest missing feature - lack of the real time collaboration, which is important in case of reversing large files, playing CTFs in a teams.
+But apart from decompilation, the biggest missing feature is the lack of real time collaboration, which is important when reversing large files, or playing CTFs in a team.
 There are successfull examples like [collabREate](https://github.com/cseagle/collabREate), [YaCo](https://github.com/DGA-MI-SSI/YaCo) and [solIDArity](https://solidarity.re) (proprietary/$$$).
-From public tools collabREate is the most complete and common, and it supports notifications (and online propagation) of those actions:
+When it comes to public tools, collabREate is the most complete and common, and it supports notifications (and online propagation) of those actions:

 - Change address/region type (code, data, unknown)
 - Segment add, delete, move, change (like 32->64 bit, flags)